cfchase/ilab-sdg-notebook/README.md

 ## Creating the workbench

-Create a workbench using the `Standard Data Science` image with a container size of `medium`, accelorator: `None`
+Create a workbench using the `Standard Data Science` image with a container size of `medium`, accelerator: `None`

 Create two environment variables using the endpoint url and API key from the Mixtral-8x7B-Instruct application.